* Swiss Re, SoftBank in preliminary talks - Swiss Re

 * SoftBank has investments in Chinese, U.S. insurance firms

-"Swiss Re informs that it is engaged in preliminary discussions with SoftBank Group Corp regarding a potential minority investment in Swiss Re," the world's second largest reinsurer said.
+"Swiss Re informs that it is engaged in preliminary discussions with SoftBank Group Corp regarding a potential minority investment in Swiss Re," the world's second-largest reinsurer said.

-A SoftBank spokesman declined to comment.
+The Zurich-based company declined to comment further.
+A SoftBank spokesman also declined to comment.

-The Japanese company plans to offer Swiss Re's insurance products directly to users of other companies it has invested in, such as Uber and WeWork, the Wall Street Journal report said, citing people familiar with the matter.
+SoftBank plans to offer Swiss Re's insurance products directly to users of other companies it has invested in, such as Uber and WeWork, the Wall Street Journal report said, citing people familiar with the matter.

 SoftBank could also be aiming to secure another source of cash flow to fund further spending.
 "Float" - the amount of insurance premiums collected before claims are paid - can be used as cheap funding by insurers, making them attractive to investors.

 SoftBank founder Masayoshi Son has said he wants to build a group of industry-leading companies that, powered by technological advancements in artificial intelligence and interconnected devices, will endure for 300 years.